NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 # Config file

 Config parameters that begin with `--` will be added to the passed command line parameters.
+Setting one of these paramaters to null will pass the command line parameter without a value following it.

-The `_` parameter can be set to a list of strings which will be added to the command line parameters.
+The `-` parameter can be set to a list of strings which will be added to the command line parameters.

 Other parameters are used as listed below.

-# Config parameters
+## Config parameters

-parameters marked with * are required in closed loop mode but do not need to be specified in other modes
+parameters marked with * are required in closed loop mode but do not need to be specified in other modes.
+parameters marked with ** are not required.

 `mode`: Literal['open_loop', 'closed_loop', 'monitor', 'bias']
 see program flow section